-- Where the suspicion may arise that a change to an environmental planning instrument or a development consent can be bought by the highest bidder via a planning agreement.
-In particular: - VPAs must not include public benefits wholly unrelated to the particular development; and - o value capture should not be the primary purpose of a VPA. - When the planning agreement incorporates or suggests an obligation for Council to grant consent to the application the subject of the VPA. - Where a breach of the EP&A Act or other Act may result from the provisions of a planning agreement. - Council will avoid, wherever possible, entering a VPA where Council has a direct stake in the development.
+- Where the suspicion may arise that a change to an environmental planning instrument or a development consent can be bought by the highest bidder via a planning agreement. - When the planning agreement incorporates or suggests an obligation for Council to grant consent to the application the subject of the VPA. - Where a breach of the Environmental Planning and Assessment Act 1979 (EP&A Act) or other Act may result from the provisions of a planning agreement. - Council will avoid, wherever possible, entering a VPA where Council has a direct stake in the development.